 Do I need to apply for a road closure?

 If you are intending to hold a special event or party in the road, you will need to apply for a road closure.
 This is a simple process and there is no charge for it.
 You will need to provide your contact details, name of the road to be closed, date and time of the road closure and brief details of the properties affected by it.
 You will need to ensure that all neighbours whose properties are affected know that the road will be closed and are happy with the arrangements.
 Roads do need to be kept accessible for emergency services.

-If you wish to apply for a road closure please do so as early as possible using one of the following methods:
+If you wish to apply for a road closure please do so as early as possible using the on-line form

 Hampshire County Council have also issued guidance for event organisers which can be found at www3.hants.gov.uk/trafficmanagement/events-guidance.htm